Success Stories

 Rescued March 2024

 Little Oscar came to us by chance.
 We were saving cats from a property when the volunteer spotted him.
 A little old soul, in a terrible state, just struggling to exist.
 He had the worst flea infestation we have ever seen.
 Severe dermatitis, matts that were full of dirt and faeces, horrendous teeth, he was blind and at 16 years old would have suffered in that yard his entire life.
 Our vet did not really know where to start and neither did we.
 It was heartbreaking, confronting, devastating and infuriating all at the same time.
 Oscar was given medication, good food and all the love he could have hoped for.
 Sadly, he has major heart disease, most likely prostate cancer and is one of our palliative care cases.
 We will love him hard, support him and show him what his life should have always been like.
-Oscar is with the dedicated, compassionate and loving Tina, where he will live out his days in luxury and comfort.
+Oscar was cared for by the dedicated, compassionate and loving Tina, where he lived out his days in luxury and comfort, eventually passing peacefully in Tina's arms in May 2025.